Ikarthikmb/Machine-Learning-Notebook/README.md

-# Internship on Machine Learning and Artificial Intelligence
+# Algorithms on Machine Learning and Artificial Intelligence

 This place is a workspace for learning Artificial Intelligence ,Machine Learning, and Deep Learning as a part of my course.